Win a car!

 Choose telematics insurance – choosing a policy which comes with a black box to measure your driving style is often hundreds of pounds cheaper than a standard policy.
 Not only does it encourage safer driving, but it allows the premium to be tailored to the way you drive rather than how young people drive in general.

 Choose a less powerful car – a sporty new motor may be tempting, but at 17 it will be pricy.
-A 1.4 litre or smaller car engine will be seen as a lower risk by an insurer.
+A less powerful car will be seen as a lower risk by an insurer.

 Choose a newer car – if you're thinking about buying an old banger because it's cheap, you're likely to be quoted more.
 It's not as daft as it sounds, and although it's not expensive to replace – an older car is less likely to have the same safety features as a newer car and is more likely to be involved in an accident.